-It is the third region with the most spending on R&D per inhabitant with a regional GDP or 1.90%, very close to the EU-27 European average and above the biggest autonomous communities, such as Catalonia.
+It is the third region with the most investment on R&D on regional GDP, 1.76%.
+Very close to the EU-27 European average and above the biggest autonomous communities, such as Catalonia.

 The culture of innovation is fully integrated in our region.
 Universities, companies, research centres and clusters work with the Government of Navarra in an innovation ecosystem that never stops, transferring science and technology to industries and society, transforming and forging continuous improvements.